Tominous/Under50/README.md

 * The entire listener or command executor class for each command MUST be under 50 lines.
 * * "Asterisk imports" (`import org.bukkit.*` are prohibited)
 * * Code shouldn't be all "shoved" on one line - it must still be properly formatted (preferably following the [Google Java Style](https://google-styleguide.googlecode.com/svn/trunk/javaguide.html#s4.4-column-limit))
+* * The line counting begins on the package declaration line.
+That means the copyright notice on top of each source file is not included in the line count.
 * The 50-line-or-less classes must not depend on any external libraries other than Bukkit